ShivamTripathi028/rak-chatbot-backend/product-categories/wislink/rak833/datasheet.md

 This feature is not available for RAK833-SPI version.
 :::

-RAK833 WisLink LPWAN Concentrator can support the high speed USB to SPI by **FT2232H**, it includes a high-speed USB 2.0 compliant interface with a maximum 480 Mbps data rate, representing the interface for any communication with an external host application processor.
+RAK833 WisLink LPWAN Concentrator can support the high speed USB to SPI by **FT2232H**, it includes a high-speed USB 2.0 compliant interface with a maximum 480&nbsp;Mbps data rate, representing the interface for any communication with an external host application processor.
 The module itself acts as a USB device and can be connected to any USB host equipped with compatible drivers.
 For more information, refer to the datasheet of [**FT2232H**](https://www.ftdichip.com/Support/Documents/DataSheets/ICs/DS_FT2232H.pdf).

 ##### RESET